allo-protocol/allo-v2/contracts/strategies/qv-governance/README.md

 ## Overview
 Quadratic Voting is a popular method for democratic decision-making.
 This strategy gates allocations using a governance token, and gives eligible allocators a number of voice credits equal to their token holdings.
 The pool's funds are distributed proportionally to the number of votes each project receives.

+The token used for this strategy must implement the `getPastVotes(address account, uint256 timepoint)` function as specified in `EIP-5808`.

 ## Spec
 ### Recipient logic
 In this strategy, prospective recipients need to apply and be approved by a number of pool managers dictated by the strategy.
 The pool managers must set a time window in which applications must be received.